JenniferByrnes/weather-playlist/README.md

 ## Purpose
 The user can choose a city and get the weather and a fun playlist!

+## Usage
+When starting out, simply type in a major city name or select one from the dropdown.
+A current weather report and fun Giphy and 3 Spotify playlist will be displayed.
+Type in (or select) another city to see a different report, Giphy, and playlist.

 ## Built With
 * HTML
 * Bulma